barebox/barebox/Documentation/devel/project-ideas.rst

 quite high and teaching barebox to idle the CPU (as we do on sandbox) didn't help.
 This needs to be analyzed with the profiling tools provided with modern browsers.
-The remainder of the project can then focus on improving the tutorial inside the demo. e.g. by adding new peripherals to the virtual machine.
+The remainder of the project can then focus on improving the tutorial inside the demo, e.g. by adding new peripherals to the virtual machine.

-Expected outcome is snappier and less CPU-intensive barebox demo.
+Expected outcome is a snappier and less CPU-intensive barebox demo.
-TinyEMU is extended, so the RISC-V machine is more like real hardware and tutorial is extended to make use of the new peripherals.
+TinyEMU is extended, so the RISC-V machine is more like real hardware and the tutorial is extended to make use of the new peripherals.

 This project does not require dedicated hardware.
 The development machine need only support a recent browser.